flutter/website/src/docs/cookbook/networking/web-sockets.md

 ## 4. Close the WebSocket connection

-After we're done using the WebSocket, we'll want to close the connection!
-To do so, we can close the `sink`.
+After you're done using the WebSocket, you'll want to close the connection.
+To do so, close the `sink`.

 <!-- skip -->
 ```dart